phnx-im/docs/src/spec/glossary.md

 ## Friendship keys

-A set of keys known to contacts of a user.
+A set of keys known to users that the owning user has a [connection](authentication_service/connection_establishment.md) with.

 ### Friendship encryption key